 Authors are welcome to submit original contributions on the topic of intelligent data analysis.
 IDA’s mission is to promote ideas over performance.
 Thus, while each contribution should contain some theoretical or empirical evaluation, exhaustive evaluation is not required as long as a convincing and solid motivation is given.

 Submissions will undergo a single-blind review process (author identities are known to reviewers).
-The conventional reviewing process, which favors incremental advances on established work, can discourage the kinds of papers that IDA 2021 aims to publish.
+The conventional reviewing process, which favors incremental advances on established work, can discourage the kinds of papers that IDA 2023 aims to publish.
 The reviewing process will address this issue explicitly: referees will evaluate papers on the basis of novelty, technical quality, potential impact, and clarity.
-Furthermore, each submission will be reviewed by one of the program chair advisors.
-Any paper for which a program chair advisor makes a convincing argument about how it addresses the symposium’s goals will be accepted independent of the overall review score.
+Furthermore, each submission will be reviewed by one of the senior program committee members.
+Any paper for which an SPC makes a convincing argument about how it addresses the symposium’s goals will be accepted independent of the overall review score.

 It is required that at least one author of each accepted paper registers for the conference and presents and discusses the contribution at the conference.